Dr Catherine M. Draycott, BFA, RSADip, MPhil, DPhil

 Chapter in book

-- Draycott, Catherine M. (Forthcoming).
+- Draycott, Catherine M. (2018).
 Making meaning of myth.
 On the interpretation of mythological imagery in the Polyxena Sarcophagus and the Kızılbel Tomb and the History of Achaemenid Asia Minor.
 In Wandering Myths: Cross Cultural Uses of Myth in the Ancient World.
 Audley-Miller, Lucy & Dignas, Beate De Gruyter.

 - Draycott, Catherine M. (2016).
 Drinking to Death: The Emergence of the ‘Totenmahl’ and Drinking Culture in Late Archaic/early Achaemenid Western Anatolia.
 In Dining and Death: Interdisciplinary Perspectives on the ‘Funerary Banquet’ in Ancient Art, Burial and Belief.
 Catherine M. Draycott & Maria Stamatopoulou Peeters.
 219-298.